francescoo22/masters-thesis/chapters/5-Annotation-System.typ

   M-Type-2, "",
   M-Args, "",
   M-Args-2, "",
-  F-Type, ""
+  F-Default, ""
 )

 Given a program $P$, M-Type rules define a function taking a method name and returning its type.
 Similarly, M-Args rules define a function taking a method name and returning its arguments.
 In order to derive these rules, the method must be contained within $P$.
 For simplicity, it is assumed that in $P$, fields within the same class, as well as across different classes, have distinct names.
-This assumption simplifies the definition of the F-Type rule, which defines a function that returns the type of a given field access.
+This assumption simplifies the definition of the F-Default rule, which defines a function that returns the type of a given field.

 #example[
   Given a method: $ m(x: unique borrowed, y: shared): unique $